-The purpose of this document is to provide an overview of the Persistent Identifier Service (PIDS) software developed under the Australian National Data Service (ANDS) Establishment Program.
+The purpose of this document is to provide an overview of the Handle Service software developed by the Australian Research Data Commons.

-The Persistent Identifier Service (PIDS) was not designed as a software package for end users.
+The Handle service was not designed as a software package for end users.
 It does not come packaged with a friendly user interface, rather it is intended it be used for integration with other applications requiring a persistent identifier service.

-At an implementation level, PIDS is a Tomcat web application with each service point being implemented as a Java servlet.
+At an implementation level, the Handle service is a Tomcat web application with each service point being implemented as a Java servlet.
 A PostgreSQL database provides the storage layer using the default CNRI Handle Server schema (as described in the Handle Technical Overview document).
-To simplify authentication of PIDS to the Local Handle Server (LHS) and keep these communications secure, PIDS must reside on the same machine as the LHS to take advantage of the default Public Key Infrastructure (PKI) authentication.
+To simplify authentication of the Handle Service to the Local Handle Server (LHS) and keep these communications secure, the Handle Service must reside on the same machine as the LHS to take advantage of the default Public Key Infrastructure (PKI) authentication.
 Authentication of clients is required before access to administrative services is granted.
 This is currently implemented by registering trusted clients in the PostgreSQL database along with a unique key issued by the Handle Service.
 This key coupled with the client's identity (IP address) is used in determining whether a request to a service is granted.

 Service calls are typically HTTP requests generated via a user interface or automated process containing an XML document.
 The XML document provides the identity of requestor, typically the owner of the target handle.
 This information is used to ensure the requestor has sufficient rights to undertake the administrative operation on the target handle.
 As an example, in the XML fragment below the

-appID is the Service-issued key identifying a PIDS trusted client, the identifier is the handle owner and
+appID is the Service-issued key identifying a the Handle Service trusted client, the identifier is the handle owner and

 authDomain specifies the authentication domain in which the user is operating (such as Shibboleth, LDAP, or some other trusted domain).